 Now, the question is what shareholder equity includes?
 Shareholder equity consists of equity share capitalShare CapitalShare capital refers to the funds raised by an organization by issuing the company's initial public offerings, common shares or preference stocks to the public.
 It appears as the owner's or shareholders' equity on the corporate balance sheet's liability side., preference share capital (both the par value and the additional paid-in capital), retained earnings (earnings that are not paid out to the shareholders as dividends), etc.

 The reason we confuse the “net worth” with the “shareholder equity” is because even “net worth” can be calculated by deducting the total liabilities from the total assets.

 But there is one slight difference between shareholder equity and net worth.
-When we talk about net worth, we mean individual entity and when we talk about shareholder equity, we mean to talk about a firm.
+When we talk about net worth, we mean the individual entity, and when we talk about shareholder equity, we mean to talk about a firm.

-Below infographics details the differences between shareholders’s equity vs Net worth.
+Below, infographics detail the differences between shareholder’s equity vs. net worth.

 Here are key differences between shareholder equity and net worth –

 - Shareholder equity is a specific term that describes how much the owners have after paying off the total liabilities.
 On the other hand, net worth is a generic term that describes what a company/individual can keep after paying off its/his liabilities.

 - When we talk about shareholder equity, there are owners other than the person who has founded the company.
 When we talk about net worth, there is only one person (or few), and there are no other owners claiming the money after paying off the debts.